NigelWGMajor/.vsix_nix/README.md

 ## Features

-- **Multi-strategy search**: Uses VS Code's Call Hierarchy API, CodeLens API, Reference Provider API, and optional file scanning
+- **Multi-strategy search**: Can use VS Code's Call Hierarchy API, CodeLens API, Reference Provider API, and optional file scanning (see settings)
-- **Accurate results**: Finds exact call locations with line and character positions
-- **Auto-expands**: Automatically opens the tree view when you run a search
+- **Navigation**: double-click to navigate in the codebase
+- **Checkboxes**: Mark items as done or to-do
 - **Category indicators**: Tags methods as Interface, Controller, Orchestrator, Test, etc. based on naming conventions and attributes
+- **Tree functions**: Expand, Collapse, Selective prune, move with arrows
+- **Persistence**: Save and load the tree as *.upstream.json files
+- **Markdown export**: Copy the tree as markdown to clipboard for documentation or sharing
+- **Manual additions**: Add arbitrary lines or comments to the tree
+- **Sticky Comments**: comments stick to the line when it is moved
+- **Restorable**: the tree can be rebuilt from the root to update

 ## Usage

 - **Build your C# project** (`dotnet build`) to ensure the language server has indexed your code
-- Ensure that the solution is fully loaded (and references are shown in the codelens tips)
+- Ensure that the solution is fully loaded (references are shown in the codelens tips)
 - **Place your cursor** on any C# method definition
 - **Right-click** and select **"Check Upstream"**
 - A messagebar will show the progress
 - The call tree will be shown in the sidebar
-- Clicking on a node will locate the item in your solution
+- Double-clicking on a node will navigate to the item in your solution
 - Right-click for context menu options
+- click to select, with shift for range, ctrl for multi-select
+- Use the arrow keys to move selected items up or down
 - Use the toolbar icons to
   - Add a link to the current selection
   - Expand the tree